foxdie/plankton/README.md

 		}
 	}

-The routes will be created automatically according to the annotations @Route and @Method Full example here : https://github.com/foxdie/rest/blob/master/Test/Controller/APIController.php
+The routes will be created automatically according to the annotations @Route and @Method.
+Full example here : https://github.com/foxdie/rest/blob/master/Test/Controller/APIController.php
 #### @Route annotation
 - accepts regular expresssions
-- accepts placeholders
+- accepts placeholders: they will be passed as argument in the same order as they appear
+- the spinal case is strongly recommended

 You can add a route prefix to your controller: